 We were taken to an office at the far end of the larger building.

-After depositing our bags and cameras and a brief welcome from the two ladies in the office, we were escorted to the second building and up the stairs at the side of the building.
+After depositing our bags and cameras and a brief welcome from the two ladies in the office, we were escorted to the second building and up the stairs at the side of the building (The furthest grey building in the picture above).
 Entering the room on the first floor from the balcony outside, we were met with a small classroom and about 20 tiny giggly faces smiling and waving at us from their desks.

-Immediately at the entry to the room was a toy area, strewn with plastic and wooden toys from my childhood and from my parents younger years.
-They were an unusual collection of battered and chewed vintage pieces, with the occasional old McDonalds toy among them, along with well-loved cuddly toys and plenty of half complete pages from colouring books.
+Immediately at the entry to the room was a toy area, strewn with plastic and wooden toys, recognisable from my childhood and from my parents younger years.
+They were an unusual collection of battered and chewed vintage pieces, with the occasional old McDonalds Happy Meal toy among them, along with well-loved cuddly toys and plenty of half complete pages from colouring books.

 This small corner, combined with the desk space for approximately 20 children took up no more than 1/3 of the room, in the rest of the room were old wooden and glass cabinets full of books.
 Colouring books, activity books, reading books empty note books, how-to-be-a-teacher books, books, books, books!